ZtereoHYPE/ZtereoBOT/README.md

 Finally, if you want to invite this bot to your server, please contact me here or on discord as I am currently hosting it on a Raspberry Pi zero so yeah, not much power/headroom.

 ## note:
+this is a hot pile of steaming garbage please
 Maybe there is a rewrite coming soon :P

 ## License: